Introduction

 Capacity: The maximum output (or input) of an Asset, as measured by units of the Primary Activity Commodity.

 Capital Cost: The overnight capital cost of a process, measured in units of the Primary Activity Commodity divided by CAP2ACT.
-CAP2ACT is a factor that converts 1 unit of capacity to maximum activity of the primary activity commodity per year.
+CAP2ACT is a factor that converts 1 unit of capacity to maximum activity of the primary activity commodity/ies per year.
 For example, if capacity is measured in GW and activity is measured in PJ, CAP2ACT for the process is 31.536 because 1 GW of capacity can produce 31.536 PJ energy output in a year.

-Commodity: A substance (e.g. CO2) or form of energy (e.g. electricity) that can be produced and/or consumed by technologies in the model.
+Commodity: A substance (e.g. CO2) or form of energy (e.g. electricity) that can be produced and/or consumed by Processes* in the model.
 A Service Demand is a type of commodity that is defined at the end point of the system.

-Decision Rule: The rule via which an Agent uses the Objective/s to decide between technology options to invest in.
+Decision Rule: The rule via which an Agent uses the Objective/s to decide between Process options to invest in.
 Examples include single objective, weighted sum between multiple objectives, or epsilon constraint where a secondary objective is considered if two options with similar primary objectives are identified.

 End Year: The final year in the model time horizon.

-Equivalent Annual Cost (EAC): An Agent objective, representing the cost of serving all or part of an Agent's demand for a year, considering the Asset's entire lifetime.
+Equivalent Annual Cost (EAC): An Agent objective, representing the annualised cost of serving all or part of an Agent's demand for a year, considering the Asset's entire lifetime.

-Input Commodity/ies: The commodities that flow into a process.
+Input Commodity/ies: The commodities that flow into a Process.

-Lifetime: The lifetime of a process, measured in years.
+Lifetime: The lifetime of a Process, measured in years.

 Merit Order: A method of operating Assets when the cheapest is dispatched first, followed by the next most expensive, etc, until demand is served.
 Also called “unit commitment.”

-Output Commodity/ies: The commodities that flow out of a process.
+Output Commodity/ies: The commodities that flow out of a Process.

-Primary Activity Commodity (PAC): The PACs specify which output/s are linked to the process capacity.
+Primary Activity Commodity (PAC): The PACs specify which output/s are linked to the Process capacity.
 The combined output of all PACs cannot exceed the Asset's capacity.
 A user can define which output/s are PACs.
-Most, but not all processes will have only one PAC.
+Most, but not all Processes will have only one PAC.

 Region: A geographical area that is modelled.
 Regions primarily determine trade boundaries.